 — peel_strength: Pull failure in peeling test is where the joint pulls apart leaving “male” and “female” parts.
 It is defined as maximum measured force during the test process.

 — button_diameter: The applied button diameter to create this joint.
-The following example formula can be used: Dbutton = dnom x 1,4.
+The following example formula can be used: Dbutton = dnom × 1,4.
 Where dnom is the punch diameter.

 — die_type: The “round” dies (three and four blades) are used for drawable materials (like mild steel and aluminium).
 The “rectangular” dies (two blades) are used for hard materials (materials that do not draw very well) such as stainless steel.

 If possible, a clinch should know the direction of fixation, therefore, possess a nested element <normal_direction/>.
 However, this is not mandatory in order to allow for importing incomplete data.
 Direction sense of <normal_direction/> is from punch to die, which represents the direction in which metal is displaced.
-The direction element definition can be found in clause 9.1.3.
+The direction element definition can be found in 9.1.3.

 There is no “base” attribute for clinches since this information can be derived from connection direction.